hashedUser/Dynamic-Tutorial-Updater-AI-powered-Diff-and-Update-Tool-for-Instructional-Videos/README.md

+This Repository hosts a WIP idea, exercise caution while forking/cloining/downloading the code.

-# Dynamic-Tutorial-Updater
+# FreshKnowledge a Dynamic-Tutorial-Updater

-**Dynamic-Tutorial-Updater** is a concept for an AI-powered tool that helps learners follow older instructional videos by automatically detecting where content is outdated and providing updated explanations.
+**FreshKnowledge** is a concept for an AI-powered tool that helps learners follow older instructional videos by automatically detecting where content is outdated and providing updated explanations.
 The idea is to make sure that even if a tutorial was created years ago, people can still use it confidently with the most current knowledge.

 ---